 Different rules apply to comparisons made with identifiable competitors and unidentifiable competitors.
-When making a comparison with an identifiable competitor, comparisons must not mislead the consumer about the product or the competing product (3.33), must be about products which meet the same need or are intended for the same purpose (3.34), and must be verifiable (3.35).
+Comparisons with identifiable competitors “must not mislead, or be likely to mislead, the consumer about either the advertised product, or the competing product” (3.33), “must compare products meeting the same need or intended for the same purpose” (3.34), and “must objectively compare one or more material, relevant, verifiable and representative feature of those products” (3.35).

-Whether a competitor or its products are identifiable will obviously depend on the ad, claims, audience, context and nature of the market in which the advertiser operates.
-Marketers do not need to explicitly identify the competitor or product that they are comparing with to be subject to the rules on comparisons with 'identifiable' competitors, and if it is possible to name at least one competitor, then the claim will be considered a comparison with an identifiable competitor or competitors.
+Whether a competitor or its products are identifiable will depend on the ad, claims, audience, context and nature of the market in which the advertiser operates.
+Marketing communications do not need to explicitly identify the competitor or product that they are comparing with to be subject to the rules on comparisons with 'identifiable' competitors.
+If it is possible to name at least one competitor or competing product, rules 3.33 – 3.37 will apply.

 If a market is small, highly specialised or dominated by a few major players, the intended competitor(s) are usually likely to be very clear despite not being named.
 Marketers should also bear in mind that the ASA's interpretation of 'identifiable' has been necessarily broad to stay in line with the legislation that underpins the Code rules.

 Code rule 3.34 states that comparisons with identifiable competitors should be between products meeting the same need or intended for the same purpose.
 A straightforward example is a comparison between two differently branded products which meet the same purpose, such as vacuum cleaners.
 However, Code rule 3.37 specifies one exception, this is that products registered as having a “designation of origin” can be compared only with other products with the same designation.